-Okay, so we all love to grab a bargain, but like I said earlier DO YOUR RESEARCH.
+Okay, so we all love to grab a bargain, but as I said earlier DO YOUR RESEARCH.
 Bargains do exist, but 9 times out of 10 there’s a reason why it’s cheap or discounted.
-And you can bet the money you’re saving that it’s because of the quality of the item … which will soon need replacing.
+And you can bet the money you’re saving that it’s because of the quality of the item, which will soon need replacing.

 - What’s your Style?

 So, we know that you want to try your hand at clashing colours, but that’s just the colour palette – you need to consider your style.
 Do you like vintage, industrial, traditional, country, luxury, homely, etc. etc. the options are endless (and so your decisions it can seem sometimes.)